mu-majid/Advanced-CSS-SaSS/Natours-project/NOTES.md

   * Inline Elements: takes up as much width as necessary.
   * `h1` is the most important heading element for **SEO**.
   * [How to center and element vertically](https://vanseodesign.com/css/vertical-centering/)
-  * display span as block will make it occupy full widhth available and add a line break
+  * display span as block will make it occupy full widhth available and add a line break.
+  * to center a block element inside another block element => use the trick `margin: 0 auto`

 ## What is Viewport ?